LeoPradilla/ExpenseExplorer/README.md

     <em>Expense Variance (CAD)</em>
 </p>

-<p align="justify">In the period of eight months, Personal and Misc. expenses surpassed the planned budget by a significant margin of $3517, this can easily explain by the fact we did not budget for the Winter clothing (shoes and winter jackets are expensive), beside that we needed to buy normal clothing and shoes.
+<p align="justify">In the period of eight months, Personal and Misc. expenses surpassed the planned budget by a significant margin of $3517, this can easily explain by the fact we did not budget for Winter clothing (shoes and winter jackets are expensive), besides that we needed to buy normal clothing and shoes.
 This category requires a reevaluation, and it is evident that a higher allocation of funds is necessary.</p>
-<p align="justify">On a positive note, the "Food" category, which includes dining out, showed significant savings.
-This reduction in expenses can be attributed to a decrease in eating out, an increase in home cooking, and the implementation of meal planning strategies.</p>
+<p align="justify">On a positive note, "Food", which includes dining out, presented the most substantial savings, which could be attributed to reduced eating out, increased home cooking, and meal planning.</p>

 <p align="center">
   <img src="images/difference_by_month.png" style="height:350px; width:630px"/>
 </p>
 <p align="center">
-    <em>Expense Variance (CAD)</em>
+    <em>Montlh Variance (CAD)</em>
 </p>

-<p align="justify"></p>
+<p align="justify">November marked a significant gap between the planned and actual expenses, particularly the largest difference observed.
+Coming from a tropical country, we were unprepared for the winter, lacking the necessary clothing and experience in selecting appropriate items.
+Similarly, September presented the second-largest difference in expenses.
+This can be attributed to the fact that it was our inaugural month living in Canada, where we encountered various unexpected costs associated with settling into a new country and adapting to a different lifestyle.</p>

+<p align="justify">In contrast, January emerged as the only month that showcased savings in our expenses.
+This favorable outcome was primarily due to the winter break period, which allowed us to reduce our expenditure.
+The break provided an opportunity to spend more time at home, thus reducing expenses associated with transportation, dining out, and entertainment.</p>